dnsimple/dnsimple-api-examples/coredns/on-premise-dns-zone/README.md

 # Deploy on-premise DNS using CoreDNS and DNSimple

-DNSimple's CoreDNS plugin enables businesses and individual developers alike to leverage the extensibility of CoreDNS, while managing DNS records effortlessly through DNSimple's intuitive web application.
-Facilitate streamlined DNS record management and ensure that your on-premise DNS resolution is tightly aligned with any changes or updates made within the DNSimple platform.
-Whether managing a singular domain or juggling numerous domains with many DNS records, DNSimple's CoreDNS integration offers increased reliability, ease of management and enterprise-level stability.
+DNSimple's CoreDNS plugin enables businesses and individual developers alike to leverage the extensibility of CoreDNS, while effortlessly managing DNS records through DNSimple's intuitive web application.
+Facilitate streamlined DNS record management, and ensure your on-premise DNS resolution is tightly aligned with any changes or updates made within the DNSimple platform.
+Whether managing one domain or multiple domains with many DNS records, DNSimple's CoreDNS integration offers increased reliability, ease of management, and enterprise-level stability.

 ## Introduction